 - 1. Open the SmartDesign component in the canvas. - Click Edit > Find in the Libero SoC menu to open the Find window at the bottom of the Libero main window.
 You can also press CTRL+F to open the Find window. - 3.
 Select Current Open SmartDesign in the Search in drop-down menu. - 4.
-Enter the type of design objects (Instance/Net/Pin) in the Type drop-down menu. - 5.
-Enter the string of characters in the Find field. - Click Find All. - 7.
-If there are matches, click the item in the Search Results.
+Enter the type of design objects (Instance/Net/Pin) in the Type drop-down menu. - Enter the string of characters in the Find field.